KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four: Explicit calculations of stable replacements

 \begin{remark} We compute the double cover of the degeneration in Figure \ref{fig:sslimit6} after contracting the middle component $Y_1$.
-Let $\pi_{2} : X_{i} \to Y_{2}$ be the double cover (analogous considerations hold for $Y_3$).
-Using that $B_{Y_2} = M_{1}+2D_{Y_2}$ and $K_{Y_{2}} = -(M_{0}+M_{1}+L_{0}+D_{Y_2})$, and following the same strategy as in Remark \ref{rmk:limitcovertypea}, by Castelnuovo's rationality criterion one can conclude that $X_{2}$ is a rational surface, which also comes with an elliptic fibration.
+Let $\pi_{2} : X_{2} \to Y_{2}$ be the double cover (analogous considerations hold for $Y_3$).
+Using that $B_{Y_2} = 4N_0 + 3T$ and $K_{Y_{2}} = -(N_{0}+N_{1}+T+D_{Y_2}) = -2N_0-2T$ (notice that $Y_2$ has Picard number $2$), and following the same strategy as in Remark \ref{rmk:limitcovertypea}, by Castelnuovo's rationality criterion one can conclude that $X_{2}$ is a rational surface with $K_{X_2}^2=0$, which also comes with an elliptic fibration.
 The limit stable surface is the union of two rational surfaces glued along a genus one curve. \end{remark}

 As in \textsf{type a} and \textsf{type b}, we may generalize this computation to all the degenerate point configurations of interest.

 \begin{lemma} Consider a semi-stable choice of $\lambda_1,\ldots,\lambda_8\in\mathbb{C}^8\subseteq(\mathbb{P}^1)^8$ such that $\lambda_{5}\lambda_{6}\lambda_{7}\lambda_{8}\neq0$, at least one of $\lambda_1,\lambda_2,\lambda_3,\lambda_4$ is different from the others, and at least one of $\lambda_5,\lambda_6,\lambda_7,\lambda_8$ is different from the others.
 Then the irreducible components $(Y_2, \frac{1+\epsilon}{2}B_{Y_2}+D_{Y_2}),(Y_3, \frac{1+\epsilon}{2}B_{Y_3}+D_{Y_3})$ of the limit pair are stable. \end{lemma}